tvheadend/tvheadend-documentation/docs/webui/config_access.md

 : Specify a streaming profile to be used when this user logs in; use the (default) stream if not specified.

+**Connection Limit Type**
+: Allow to restrict the limit for connections to streaming or DVR only.

 **Limit Connections**
 : If set, this will limit the number of concurrent streaming connections and DVR sessions a user is permitted to have.
 0=disabled